HAFixAgent: History-Aware Program Repair Agent: Preliminary Study (RQ0):

 \subsection{Results}

-\textbf{Historical blame commit information is broadly available, even for complex bugs.} As shown in Table~\ref{tab:defects4j-distribution}, the majority~(71.1\%) of bugs in Defects4J are blameable, i.e., have at least one blame commit across all buggy lines.
-Notably, complex multi-hunk bugs (SFMH and MFMH), which account for 64.8\% of the entire dataset, maintain high history availability: 69.2\% of SFMH bugs and 80.5\% of MFMH bugs are blameable.
-Meanwhile, SL has 140 of 167 blameable (83.8\%) and SH has 70 of 134 (52.2\%).
-SFMH is the largest subset at 49.8\% of all bugs.

-These numbers indicate that historical blame data is commonly available across categories, and hence can be used to ground the reasoning of an APR technique.
-That said, for the almost thirty percent for which no blame commit can be determined, a workaround would need to be provided.
+\textbf{Historical blame commit information is broadly available, even for complex bugs.} The majority of bugs in both datasets are blameable, i.e., have at least one blame commit across all buggy lines: 71.1\% in Defects4J and 87.4\% in BugsInPy.
+In Defects4J, complex multi-hunk bugs (SFMH and MFMH), which account for 64.8\% of the dataset, maintain high history availability: 69.2\% of SFMH and 80.5\% of MFMH bugs are blameable.
+SH has the lowest rate at 52.2\%, as single-hunk bugs more frequently are pure insertions.
+In BugsInPy, blame availability is even higher across all categories, with SL at 92.7\%, SFMH at 91.6\%, and MFMH at 92.3\%, while SH remains the lowest at 73.8\%, consistent with the Defects4J pattern.
+These results indicate that historical blame data is commonly available across bug categories and languages, supporting history-aware APR techniques.
+For bugs with no blame commit (28.9\% in Defects4J, 12.6\% in BugsInPy), a workaround would be required.

-\textbf{All but three of the blameable Defects4J bugs have exactly one (!) unique blame commit.} Figure~\ref{fig:rq1_blame_commit_distribution} shows the distribution of unique blame commits across all bugs.
-Contrary to expectations, 70.7\% (604 out of 854) of all bugs map to exactly one unique blame commit To validate this finding, we manually inspected a sample of multi-hunk cases and confirmed that their blameable lines did indeed trace back to a single, common commit.
-While one would expect multi-hunk bugs to require at least one separate blame commit per hunk, it turns out that the (blame) history of buggy hunk lines overlaps almost exactly.
-Those blame commits could still change other lines in addition to the buggy lines (potentially diluting blame context for APR), but the need to add context for only one blame commit suggests that adapting this heuristic to more complex bug categories could be feasible!

-In contrast, 28.9\%~(247 out of 854) have no blame commits (the add-only, blameless cases), and only 0.4\%~(3 out of 854) of the bugs have two or more git blame commits.
-The same pattern holds within each category, for example, SL has 140 bugs with one blame commit and 27 with none, and MFMH has 102 bugs with one blame commit and 25 with none.